 To Witness a Cremation ceremony is very rare.

-Well, it just so happens that we were in Ubud, Bali when a very prominent priest passed away and could afford to have his own elaborate cremation ceremony.
+We were in Ubud when a very prominent priest passed away and could afford to have his own elaborate cremation ceremony.

 A Cremation Ceremony is a Festive Event